pongib/365DaysOfLearning/README.md

 **TIL**: Learn a little bayes and prediction form netflix documentary.
 And watch case study that I hate to do it at first but for now when I understand all concept and then look it back it very help me understand big picture and I can think follow with teacher.

 **Thoughts**: I think when I don't understand something it doesn't mean I fool but it mean I need know prior knowledge and it concept next time when I face situation like this I will go to foundation concept first.
 I think I spend less time for learning I need to spend it more.

+## Day 41: Feb 11, 2020

+**TIL**: Learn case study 2 and it not much.
+Try to figure it out what Data Fusion will use for, it use for build data pipeline with UI and can portable but I don't understand it so sure I will watch Google Next 2019 for further detail.
+I just know the Touchstone concept that I very curious when you learn all basic concept then go to next step with glue all basic knowledge together, and it call Touchstone.

+**Thoughts**: I think service like Data fusion it make me think google cloud is just managed open source project.
+Because it open source project that is core value and then surround with google service such as IAM and stack driver.